 That such use shall not be inconsistent or adversely affect the regular permitted uses in the district in which the same is located; and

-Any wireless communications facility or antenna that is no longer in use for its original communications purpose shall be removed at the owner's expense.
-In the case of multiple operators sharing use of a single support structure, this provision requiring removal of the support structure shall not become effective until all users cease operations.
+Any Wireless Communications Facility or portion thereof that is no longer in use for its original communications purpose shall be removed at the owner's expense.
+In the case of multiple operators sharing use of a single Support Structure, this provision requiring removal of the Support Structure shall not become effective until all users cease operations.

-Except as may otherwise be provided by law, any person violating any provision in this Chapter shall be subject to a fine of not more than five hundred dollars ($500.00) or ninety (90) days in jail or both.
-Each day the violation continues shall constitute a separate offense.
+Except as may otherwise be provided by law, any person violating any provision in this Chapter shall be subject to penalties set forth in Section 100.060.

-The procedures of Chapter 160, Administrative Procedure for Review of Certain Actions, shall govern appeals by any aggrieved person of a final action under this Chapter of any City officer, employee, board, commission, or the Board of Aldermen that are claimed by an aggrieved person to be unlawful or an unconstitutional taking of property without compensation.
-To the fullest extent permitted by law, the review procedures of Chapter 160 shall be exhausted before any action may be filed in any court against the City or its officers, employees, boards, officials or commissions.
+The procedures of the Board of Adjustment, shall govern appeals by any aggrieved person of a final action under this Chapter of any City Officer, employee, board, commission, or the Board of Aldermen that are claimed by an aggrieved person to be unlawful or an unconstitutional taking of property without compensation.
+To the fullest extent permitted by law, the review procedures of the Board of Adjustment shall be exhausted before any action may be filed in any court against the City or its officers, employees, boards, officials or commissions.
 Nothing herein shall be deemed to unlawfully limit any remedy that is required to be available as a matter of law.